vzeman/confoot/README-cloudflare.md

 ## Overview

 Cloudflare Pages is a JAMstack platform for frontend developers to collaborate and deploy websites.
-Combined with Cloudflare Workers, it provides a powerful solution for multi-domain, multi-language websites.
+Combined with Cloudflare Pages Functions, it provides a powerful solution for multi-domain, multi-language websites.

 This setup will:

 1. Deploy your Hugo site to Cloudflare Pages
-2. Use Cloudflare Workers to route requests based on the domain
+2. Use Cloudflare Pages Functions to route requests based on the domain
 3. Serve each language on its own domain without redirects
 4. Automatically build and deploy when you push changes